 College of the Canyons actually began life with a central plant concept.
 The first such installation was, and still is, on the roof of Bonelli Hall.
 It serves the Laboratory (Boykin Hall), Instructional (Bonelli Hall) and Classroom (Seco Hall) buildings.
 As the campus began its expansion in the early 1990s, Superintendent-President Dr. Dianne Van Hook began applying for funds for the first major central plant, the South Plant, located just east of Mentry Hall.
 Even though the idea was unpopular with the state, and the Department of Finance saw no benefit in funding such a project, Van Hook obtained the money to build the first genuine central plant in the California community college system.

-The college recently completed a remodeling of the Bonelli Hall plant, a remodeling and expansion of the South Plant, and the addition of the North Plant.
+The college completed a remodeling of the Bonelli Hall plant, a remodeling and expansion of the South Plant, and added the North Plant.
 Together, these three plants serve all buildings on the campus – and they boast enough reserve capacity for the buildout of this college.
 As a leader in the community college system, College of the Canyons also has added cogeneration to the North and South Plants.
 Cogeneration is a process in which electrical power is created via natural gas-fired generators.
 The waste heat from the exhaust is used to produce both hot and cold water for normal central plant functions.
 This not only allows the college to cut power costs dramatically, it also reduces its reliance on the public energy grid.
 With the systems reaching an efficiency in the 90 percent range of every therm of natural gas used, the college is saving large amounts of natural resources and contributing significantly to the conservation of precious resources.

 These projects are so efficient that the college has received substantial rebates – in the neighborhood of $1 million – from the power and gas utilities.
 The rebates were made possible by a program developed by the California community college system, which has been recognized by the American Council for an Energy-Efficient Economy for its “exemplary energy efficient program and for displaying national leadership in this area.”
 College of the Canyons is proud to be one of the largest beneficiaries of the statewide program and to have been recognized where it counts – the pocketbook – by Southern California Gas and Southern California Edison for success in creating projects that will save, and continue saving for decades to come, our environment and natural resources.